Donna Strickland speaking at OSA Leadership, February 2013 ((CC BY-SA 4.0)

 Strickland has worked on several committees within the OSA.
 She has been on the editorial board of OPN and she served as a topical editor for Optics Letters from 2004-2010.
 She has chaired the Archie McMahon and R.W.
 Wood Prize committees, served as FiO General Chair in 2012, as FiO Program co-chair in 2010, and she was on the program committee for the International Conference on Ultrafast Phenomena in 2002.
 Strickland was a member of the Member and Education Services Council (MES) from 2004 to 2006.
 She previously served on the OSA Board of Directors as a Director at Large from 2005-2007, and she sat on the Board’s Executive Committee during 2006-2007.
 From 2008-2011, she was the OSA-appointed representative to the International Commission for Optics (ICO) Board.
 Strickland served on OSA's Nominating Committee 2013-2014, and was its chair from 2015-2017.
-She has also served on OSA's Presidential Advisory Committee and is the Chair through 2020.
+She is a member of OSA's Public Policy Committee and has also served on OSA's Presidential Advisory Committee of whichshe is the Chair through 2020.

 On 2 October 2018, Strickland was awarded the Nobel Prize in Physics, along with Gérard Mourou, for their work on chirped pulse amplification.
 Strickland and Mourou found that stretching a laser out reduced its peak power, which could then be greatly amplified using normal instruments.
 Strickland and Mourou shared half of the Prize while the other half was awarded to Arthur Ashkin.

 When Gérard Mourou and I reported the CPA concept at an OSA annual meeting in 1985, he said that the technique would make petawatt lasers possible.